-On Tuesday at Fishtown Recreation Center, we learned about the oboe, and the difference between high sounds and low sounds on an instrument.
+Learn about the oboe and the difference between high sounds and low sounds on an instrument.

 The oboe is a woodwind instrument played with a small mouth piece made of two reeds, known as a “double reed”.
 Oboes are commonly seen in symphonic orchestras and chamber ensembles.
 You might recognize the sound of the oboe from the theme of Tchaikovsky’s ballet Swan Lake or in John William’s score for Star Wars.

-Then, we talked about the difference between high pitch sounds and low pitch sounds on the oboe.
-Students remarked that the high pitches sounded like birds, and the low pitches sounded like singing men or bears.
+Step 3 Talk about the difference between high pitch sounds and low pitch sounds on the oboe.
+Students may remark that the high pitches sound like birds and the low pitches sounded like singing men or bears.